faultypointer/faultypointer.github.io/content/aproblemaday4.md

 Well this is a first.
 When I chose this question, I didn't really think much.
 I just saw matrix and inplace and thought to myself. well this should be interesting.
 Well it was interesting for a minute.

 I don't know who labelled this problem as medium.
-The [[aproblemaday2]] problem was medium and in hindsight It was not that difficult but it did require me to think about it the problem for a bit.
+The [A Problem a Day 2](./aproblemaday2.md) problem was medium and in hindsight It was not that difficult but it did require me to think about it the problem for a bit.
 I'm still doubting if I did it the right way or not.

 Anyway. enough about this shitass of a problem. how's life?